Freeport Area School District: History

 Unlike much of the rest of the industrial Allegheny River valley, this area has been experiencing modest population growth in recent years.
 This influenced the district to have reorganized their schools during the 2015–2016 school year, and eliminated two school buildings (the former Freeport Jr High School and the now demolished Freeport Kindergarten Center) and to have opened the new larger Freeport Area Middle School.
-Buffalo Elementary and South Buffalo Elementary house kindergarten through fifth grade, Freeport Middle School has grades 6 through 8, and the High School has grades 9 through 12.
+Buffalo Elementary and South Buffalo Elementary house kindergarten through fifth grade, Freeport Area Middle School has grades 6 through 8, and the High School has grades 9 through 12.

+Attendance area

+The district includes Freeport Borough and South Buffalo Township in Armstrong County, and Buffalo Township, Butler County.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.

 BeeTV

 BeeTV is a small scale cable broadcast station located in Sarver, Pennsylvania.
 The station is linked to Freeport Area School District and provides information for events in the school district and the surrounding community.
 Content airing on BeeTV is student-produced and scheduled daily.
 Programs air hourly from 4 pm until 10 pm on weekdays, and from 10am until 10pm on weekends.
 Freeport Area Senior High School's morning announcements program, "You're Watching BeeTV" airs every weekday at 7:55 am, 11:15 am, and 7:30 pm est. BeeTV is broadcast on Armstrong Cable channels 50 & 205.